ruoso/feather-smart-thermostat/README.md

 ```
 {
     "wifi": {
         "ssid": "",
         "password": ""
     },
     "mqtt": {
         "broker_host": "",
         "broker_port": 1883,
         "clientid": "",
         "username": "",
         "password": "",
         "topics": {
             "action": "",
             "actual_temperature": "",
             "actual_humidity": "",
             "actual_current": "",
             "target_temperature": "",
+            "ramp_up_buffer": "",
+            "cool_down_buffer": "",
             "temperature_command": ""
         }
     },
     "temperature": {
-		"starting": 28,
+        "starting": 21,
-		"variance": 1
+        "variance": 1,
+        "ramp_up_buffer": 0.1,
+        "cool_down_buffer": 0.1
     }
 }

 ```

 Most items are self-explanatory.
-The `variance` setting is how much change on the temperature in celsius is after a change in status is necessary for a new change in status.
+The temperature section requires some explanation:

+ * `starting`: Value of target temperature on reset, such as when returning from a power outage.

+ * `variance`: This configures how wide should the control allow the temperature to vary.
+For instance, if you have the target set to 21, and a variance set to 1, the ambient temperature should vary between 20.5 and 21.5 degrees.

+ * `ramp_up_buffer` (Optional): How many degrees before the low end of the variance to turn the heater on, such that we don't get below the target variance due to the ramp up time of the heater element.
+This is the initial value, which will be automatically adjusted over time.

+ * `cool_down_buffer` (Optional): How many degrees before the high end of the variance to turn the heater off, such that we don't get above the target variance due to residual heat after we turn the heater element off.
+This is the initial value, which will be automatically adjusted over time.